Sharpz7-Archives/truce/README.md

-# Truce - A Catboosted Classifier for EMG Data
+# Truce - A Random Forrest Classifier for EMG Data

 ## Installation